 All in all: it’s an incredible place to visit — so I did just that as I tried my hands on picking fresh local strawberries and making soba noodles!

-AVAILABLE: First week of January to early June, open 9:00AM to 3:00PM
+AVAILABLE: The first week of January to early June, open 9:00AM to 3:00PM

 PRICES: ¥1,100 to 1,800 for 6 years old and up, ¥900 to ¥1,100 for 3-5 years old (prices vary depending on the month).